 IKEA is a great example of leveraging AR in mobile commerce.
 Using IKEA's mobile app, users can virtually place 3-D renderings of furniture and other products in their spaces before purchasing.
 This allows them to see the size, color and style of an item to confirm it meets their needs.
 Another example of a brand delivering an excellent AR experience in m-commerce is Warby Parker.
 The online glasses retailer leverages AR in its mobile app to allow customers to virtually try on glasses so they can see how certain frames, textures and colors will look on their faces.

 These are just a few examples of how AR can optimize the m-commerce experience.
 There are many other ways leaders can apply this technology to create fresh, innovative experiences for their customers.

 Transparency and visibility are key to a great CX.
 Organizations can incorporate these principles into their m-commerce experience by implementing features like order tracking.
 Once an order is placed, customers can view the expected shipping and arrival date or time of their order, know where their order is currently located in the process, and be alerted of potential delays.

-Companies like Amazon, UPS and FedEx have offered order tracking capabilities in their m-commerce experiences for years, allowing customers to track their packages from start to finish.
-However, the concept of order tracking can also be applied to organizations, like quick-serve restaurants (QSR), delivering "non-traditional" packages too.
+Companies like Amazon, UPS and FedEx have offered order-tracking capabilities in their m-commerce experiences for years, allowing customers to track their packages from start to finish.
+However, the concept of order tracking can also be applied to organizations, like quick-serve restaurants (QSR), delivering "non-traditional" packages.

-For example, we helped Little Caesars transform their kitchens and CX by implementing a pizza tracker in their mobile app that allows customers to track their order from store to door.
+For example, we helped Little Caesars transform their kitchens and CX by implementing a pizza tracker in their mobile app that allows customers to track their orders from store to door.